Sugar & confectionery products

 The closest comparable data for Sugar & confectionery products is from Manufacturing.

-Manufacturing has the highest single input, by dollars, to the Sugar & confectionery products Industry Group, and the largest industry purchasing services from the Sugar & confectionery products Industry Group is Manufacturing.
+N/A has the highest single input, by dollars, to the Sugar & confectionery products N/A, and the largest industry purchasing services from the Sugar & confectionery products N/A is N/A.

 In this flow diagram, all of the industries listed to the left are those places from which the highlighted industry has made purchases.
 They are the intermediate inputs to the highlighted industry.
 All those industries listed on the right side are those industries that have made purchases from the highlighted industry.
 They are the use of outputs of the highlighted industry.
 The visualizations below offer alternative ways to see and understand this data.